puf/puf.io/notes/posts/Pebble Relaunch.md

 Another cute animation is when the watch is charging:

 ![](https://i.imgur.com/xkyYGIN.gif)\
-*Sorry for the shakey vids, I forgot to use a tripod/stabilizer*
+*Sorry for the shakey videos, I forgot to use a tripod/stabilizer*

 Here you can also see the little charger dongle behind the watch.
 It attaches magnetically, so it's all pretty easy.